 That’s why B2B sellers need to invest in efficient delivery and warehouse management capabilities as well as keep their eCommerce system and ERP in sync to avoid data inconsistencies or inventory issues.

 An online buying process in B2B is different from B2C due to its complexity, scope, and personalization.
 B2B customers can’t be treated as retail shoppers.
 Focusing on their unique needs will help you position yourself as a future-proof partner, online CX leader, and a B2B eCommerce success company.

-While there are many things B2B eCommerce vendors are looking to copy from the B2C world, it is important to keep in mind how different the customer is and approach these two segments accordingly.
+While there are many things B2B eCommerce vendors are looking to copy from the B2C world – and understandably so – it is important to keep in mind how different the customer is and approach these two segments accordingly.